Thursday, July 16, 2026

 3. Frame 3New York's workers' compensation board covers injured city employees; DOC payments come from the city treasury.

-4. Frame 4Prosecutors said Concepcion falsely claimed on-duty injuries while working as a Rikers correction officer.
+4. Frame 4Prosecutors said Concepcion claimed on-duty injuries while working as a Rikers correction officer.

 5. Frame 5City, state, and federal investigators built the case now handled by SDNY civil-rights and public-corruption prosecutors.